Stations in Life

 I had already put the $13 birthday money in the card and sealed that envelope, but I reached down to my feet and grabbed the extra six dollars from my Kroger purchase and gave it to the woman through my window.
 I told her that was all that I had at the time, but that she was welcome to it.
 She was very gracious and asked me if I knew of any other place in town where she could get assistance.
 I asked her if she had tried visiting any of the local churches.
 She indicated that she had, but they had all told her that they couldn’t help because of being low on funds, but that she didn’t really know what that meant.

 The woman then asked me if I would be able to give her a ride.
 I was instinctively very cautious at being asked that question, but something made me pause.
 I considered telling her, “Sorry, I have a few errands to run and someplace to be” — both of which were true, and not simply excuses to refuse her request.
 But instead, for whatever reason, I asked her where it was she needed to go.
 She responded with the name of a neighborhood that I recognized.
-It is not in a good part of town and generally has a negative reputation in town.
-I’m not overly familiar with it myself, but I knew exactly where it was which was only about a mile or so away from where we were at the time.
+It is not in a good part of town and generally has a negative reputation – often listed in the local police blotter.
+I’m not overly familiar with it myself, but I knew exactly where it was which was only about a mile or so away from where we were at the time (in the opposite direction of my post office destination).
 I glanced at the clock, quickly weighed the situation and my prospects of getting my nephew’s birthday card mailed out in time, and I told the woman, “Sure.
 I can give you a ride.”
 She smiled and thanked me and said there was a woman there she had stayed with before and thought that she might be able to get some help from her.

 She then thanked me again for helping her and told me that a lot of people wouldn’t have agreed to give her a ride because “you’re not supposed to do that sort of thing — it’s not always safe” that you never know if you can trust somebody.
 She also admitted that she could just as easily be in danger by asking for/accepting a ride from a stranger.
 She said she didn’t know for sure that I wasn’t a crazy person, but that she felt like she could trust me after I was so kind to her in the Kroger parking lot.
 I laughed a bit and told her that I wasn’t a crazy person, even as I wondered internally why she felt it necessary to raise those issues in the first place and whether I made a mistake in agreeing to give her a ride.